A proof that the square root of s for s not a perfect square is simply normal to base 2: Proof of theorem

 Let us study what the expansions of the numbers in relation~\ref{twopts} look like.
 The expansions of the rational terms $1+s(2^{-4l})$ and $(s+1)2^{-2l}$ have only a finite number of non-zero digits.
-The expansion of the term $2^{-2l+1} \sqrt{s}$\, is obtained from the expansion of $\sqrt{s}$ by shifting the ``decimal'' point $2^{2l-1}$ places to the left.
+The expansion of the term $2^{-2l+1} \sqrt{s}$\, is obtained from the expansion of $\sqrt{s}$ by shifting the ``decimal'' point $2l-1$ places to the left.
 To get each of the values in relation~\ref{twopts}, this term must be subtracted from each of the larger rational terms which have terminating expansions.
-Let $\sqrt{s}=.s_{1}s_{2}\cdots$.
+Let the non-integer part of $\sqrt{s}$ be $.s_{1}s_{2}\cdots$.
 Then the expansions of the squares look something like the following example:

 Here $A,1$ represents the rational term, a finite sequence of digits $A$ followed by a terminal 1.
 Subtracted from this is the expansion of the shifted $\sqrt{s}$.
 To perform the subtraction, change the rational term into an infinite expansion by replacing the terminal 1 with 0 and all following 0 digits to 1's.
 The result is an expansion having an initial segment of digits B followed by a tail of the sequence $1-s_{i}$.
-It is important to note that because the shift of $\sqrt{s}$ is the same for both $\nu_{s_{1}}$ and $\nu_{s_{2}}$, the indices $i$ of the tail terms $1-s_{i}$ on the right hand side of relation~\ref{sub} are the same for fixed tail digits of both points.
-Conclude that: \\ {\it the expansions of $\nu_{s_{1}}$ and $\nu_{s_{2}}$ have the same tail.
+It is important to note that because the shift of $\sqrt{s}$ is the same for both $\nu_{1}$ and $\nu_{2}$, if, for fixed index $i$, the term $1-s_{i}$ on the right hand side of relation~\ref{sub} appears at index $n$ of the expansion of $\nu_{1}$, then $1-s_{i}$ also appears at index $n$ of the expansion of $\nu_{2}$. \\ {\bf Definition} Given two sequences $\alpha=.a_{1}a_{2}\cdots$ and $\beta=.b_{1}b_{2}\cdots$, we say the tail of $\alpha$ has tail a tail of $\beta$ to mean there exist natural numbers $N$ and $M$ such that $a_{N+j}=b_{M+j}, j \geq 0.$ \\ Conclude from relation~\ref{sub} and the subsequent analysis that: \\ {\it the expansions of $\nu_{1}$ and $\nu_{2}$ have the same tail.
 This tail is a tail of the sequence $1-s_{i}$}.

-Examine now the expansions of the $\omega_{s_{i}}$.
-The number $\omega_{s_{1}}$ has the same form as the numbers of relation~\ref{twopts}: a shift of $\sqrt{s}$ subtracted from a rational term.
-So the expansion of $\omega_{s_{1}}$ has tail a tail of the sequence $1-s_{i}$.
-The expansion of $\omega_{s_{2}}$, however, involves a rational term subtracted from a shifted $\sqrt{s}$.
+Examine now the expansions of the $\omega_{i}$.
+The number $\omega_{1}$ has the same form as the numbers of relation~\ref{twopts}: a shift of $\sqrt{s}$ subtracted from a rational term.
+So the expansion of $\omega_{1}$ has tail a tail of the sequence $1-s_{i}$.
+The expansion of $\omega_{2}$, however, involves a rational term subtracted from a shifted $\sqrt{s}$.
 It is easy to see that the result is an expansion with tail a tail of the sequence $s_{i}$.
-To summarize: \\ {\it the expansion of $\omega_{s_{1}}$ has tail a tail of the sequence $1-s_{i}$ and the tail of $\omega_{s_{2}}$ has tail a tail of the sequence $s_{i}$.}
+To summarize: \\ {\it the expansion of $\omega_{1}$ has tail a tail of the sequence $1-s_{i}$ and the tail of $\omega_{2}$ has tail a tail of the sequence $s_{i}$.}